Bachelor of Science with Honours

 This module enables students to acquire an understanding of the legislation and legal practice underpinning key areas of social work practice in Northern Ireland, such as child protection, relationship breakdown, mental health and community care law.
 It builds upon the foundations laid in Social Work Law 1.
 In the areas addressed in this module, students are encouraged to critically appraise the application of the law.

 The family and childcare module will prepare final year undergraduate students for Social Work practice in a range of Social Work roles and settings.
 The three main areas of child care practice, safeguarding/child protection, family support and looked after children (including fostering and adoption), will be covered.
 A range of social work and other professionals will provide the lectures on current, evidence-informed family and childcare practice and multi-disciplinary working.
 The multi-disciplinary and interagency practice learning component normally includes inputs from the police, primary health care, voluntary child care organisations, social services and specialist child care services.
 The module has a clear child protection/safeguarding focus including teaching on, the signs and indicators of abuse and neglect, recognising and responding, the use of assessment frameworks, professional decision making and child safety planning.
 There is service user input on the module.
 The legislative and policy context for family and child care practice in Northern Ireland is critically examined and the module is informed by child care theory, research and Inquiry reports from the UK, Ireland and the international context.
 The module is supplemented by online resources, plus workshops to prepare students for practice with children and families.
 The module is assessed by a class test and a recorded case study presentation.
+Students are required to pass both assessment components to pass the module.

 Students will acquire knowledge on a range of Social Work interventions in Adult Care and explore their application within specialist and multi-disciplinary settings.
 Students will critically reflect on how Social Workers can effectively intervene with adults from a range of service user groups, ensuring human rights, inequalities, and anti-oppressive practice with values and ethics and social justice principles underpinning interventions in practice.
+Students are required to pass both assessment components to pass the module.

 This module, which relates to Level 6 direct practice, will enable students to consolidate knowledge, skills and values acquired during Level 5 practice experience.